-The international Prize is awarded annually to four young scientists for outstanding life science research for which he/she earned a doctoral degree in the previous two years.
-Each year, a Grand Prize winner is selected from the applicants to receive 30,000 USD in prize money.
-The three other category winners are awarded 10,000 USD each for their accomplishments.
-Science/AAAS and SciLifeLab look forward to reviewing the research findings from future entrants.
+The international Prize is awarded annually to four young scientists for outstanding life science research based on a doctoral degree earned in the previous two years.
+Each year, a Grand Prize winner is selected from the applicants to receive 30,000 USD in prize money and the three other category winners are awarded 10,000 USD each for their accomplishments.

 The grand prize winning essay will be published in Science and essays from the three category winners will be published online.